 Theme: Kid’s Delight – Oven Baked Snacks

-I love making fresh bread whether it’s something simple that can be whipped up in a jiffy like pizza or quick batter breads like this Fruit Batter Bread I made or double rising loaves like Buttermilk Whole Wheat Bread.
+I love making fresh bread whether it’s something simple that can be whipped up in a jiffy like pizza or quick batter breads like this Fruit Batter Bread I made or double rising loaves like No Knead Whole Wheat Bread.
 However, I love dry active yeast.
 I want to proof the yeast.
 Add flour and wet ingredients and instantly have dough.
 I don’t have the patience and usually not the time either to make bread into a multi day process using a starter.
 For this reason, I’ve neglected baking the We Knead to Bake breads the last few months.

 I was thrilled when it was decided this month’s bread would be focaccia using Aparna‘s adaptation of this recipe.
 YAY – a yeast bread that can be whipped up in a jiffy.
 I already have a focaccia recipe posted here.
 I am a big focaccia fan so I was more than happy to make another variation.